 Ironically, the digital information age is at risk of losing its memory in ways unthinkable in the analog past.
 Unless we are resigned to losing a foundational chapter in interactive, participatory and locative documentary, we must act now.

 7:45 AM – Arrival of participants and breakfast

 8:45 AM – Word of welcome by Myriam Achard (Phi Centre) and Sarah Wolozin (MIT Open Documentary Lab) and presentation of Sandra Rodriguez (MIT Open Documentary Lab, EyeSteelFilm) and Catalina Briceño (Canada Media Fund), our hosts of the day

-9:10 AM – Opening of the conference by William Uricchio (MIT Open Documentary Lab): Preserving a Precarious Ecosystem: Assessing the Needs of Interactive Documentaries
+9:10 AM – Opening of the conference by Prof. William Uricchio (MIT Open Documentary Lab): Preserving a Precarious Ecosystem: Assessing the Needs of Interactive Documentaries

 9:25 AM – Interactive demo by Caspar Sonnen (IDFA) and Erwin Verbruggen (Netherlands Institute for Sound and Vision): A Short Introduction to the Interactive Documentary Canon